ShastaFarEye/rt53-skydns-announce/README.md

 Generic SkyDNS Service Announcement Dockerfile for CoreOS
 =======================================================
-Modified to allow for container names in the format %p_%i Modified to construct host.zone.domain in the format
+Modified to take instance names in the form of layer@app.instance.service

-%p.%i.domain
+and create A records in the form of

+instance.layer.app.domain